Bristol Pride: 2010–19: Bristol Pride's first decade

-In 2012 the event was moved to College Green as a one-off, due to the presence of an English Defence League march in the city centre.
+In 2012, the event was moved to College Green as a one-off, due to the presence of an English Defence League march in the city centre.
 The EDL claimed it only opposed Islamic extremism, and that attendees of the march would not cause issues for Bristol Pride attendees.
-Over 700 police offers were organised to police the events, costing half a million pounds.
-Around 300 EDL attendees marched, and 11 people were arrested.
+Over 700 police officers were organised to police the events, costing £500,000.
+Up to 300 EDL attendees marched, opposed by up to 500 anti-EDL protesters with the We Are Bristol campaign.
+11 EDL members were arrested when violence broke out after the rally itself in Queen Square.
 Bristol Pride was able to go ahead with no issues.
+Bristol Pride's march from Berkeley Square was led by Afro-Brazilian Sambistas dancers as well as councillor Peter Main, Bristol's first openly gay Lord Mayor.
+The festival had 40 acts over five performance areas and two stages.